interglobe/sm_inefax/README.md

   Client: Gmail and Thunderbird

 # Pros
   Generates a nice looking MIME email message.

   Scaled down copy of the first page is shown inline with the HTML part of email

   Text version of message is included for people living in the dark ages

+# Cons
+   Tested in a very